buildkite/elastic-ci-stack-for-aws/README.md

 ![Build status](https://badge.buildkite.com/d178ab942e2f606a83e79847704648437d82a9c5fdb434b7ae.svg?branch=master)

+## Buildkite Elastic CI Stack

+[Buildkite](https://buildkite.com/) is a platform for running fast, secure, and scalable continuous integration pipelines on your own infrastructure.

 The Buildkite Elastic CI Stack gives you a private, autoscaling [Buildkite Agent](https://buildkite.com/docs/agent) cluster.
 Use it to parallelize legacy tests across hundreds of nodes, run tests and deployments for all your Linux-based services and apps, or run AWS ops tasks.

-Refer to the [releases page on GitHub](https://github.com/buildkite/elastic-ci-stack-for-aws/releases) for release notes.

 ## Getting started